GuechtouliAnis/Football-Data-Scraping/Features Explained.md

     carries_prog_dist           -   Total distance in yards a player moved the ball towards the opponent's goal while controlling it with his feet
-    prog_carries                -   Carries that moved the ball towards the opp goal at least 10 yards from its futhest point in the last 6 passes + carries into the pen area carries_into_final_3rd      -   Carries that enter the final 1/3 carries_into_pa             -   Carries into the penalty are miscontrols                 -   Times a player failed an attempt to gain control of a ball dispossesed                 -   Times a player loses control of the ball after being tackled by an opp excluding attempted take-ons
+    prog_carries                -   Carries that moved the ball towards the opp goal at least 10 yards from its furthest point in the last 6 passes + carries into the pen area carries_into_final_3rd      -   Carries that enter the final 1/3 carries_into_pa             -   Carries into the penalty are miscontrols                 -   Times a player failed an attempt to gain control of a ball dispossessed                -   Times a player loses control of the ball after being tackled by an opp excluding attempted take-ons
-    passes_received             -   Number of times a player successfully received a pass prog_passes_recieved        -   Completed passes that move the ball towards the opp goal at least 10 yards from its futhest point in the last 6 passes+carries into the pen area
+    passes_received             -   Number of times a player successfully received a pass prog_passes_received        -   Completed passes that move the ball towards the opp goal at least 10 yards from its furthest point in the last 6 passes+carries into the pen area

 ## Shooting Table Features